Obianuju-M/alx-system_engineering-devops/0x01-shell_permissions/README.md

 14. 13-change_group changes the group owner of hello file
 15. 100-change_owner_and_group changes the owner and group of dirctories in the working directory
 16. 101-symbolic_link_permissions changes the user and group of the file _hello
+17. 102-if_only changes the user of file hello to betty only if file originally belongs to guillame